 To cope with mental and emotional stress, caregivers can employ a variety of coping mechanisms.
 One effective strategy is to seek support from others who are going through similar experiences.
 Joining a support group or connecting with other caregivers can provide a sense of community and understanding.

 Additionally, caregivers should make time for self-care activities that promote relaxation and stress reduction.
-This can include engaging in hobbies, practicing or meditation, or seeking professional therapy or counseling.
+This can include engaging in hobbies, practicing mindfulness or meditation, or seeking professional therapy or counseling.
 Taking breaks and allowing oneself to rest and recharge is essential for maintaining mental and emotional well-being.

 It is important for caregivers to recognize that they are not alone in their struggles.
 Seeking help and support is not a sign of weakness, but rather a strength.
 By addressing their own mental health needs, caregivers can ensure that they are able to provide the best care possible for their loved ones.